macdrien/junit-jupiter-example/README.md

 This class represents an integer.
 I implemented the four basic operators (+, -, * and /).
 I set up the getters and setters too, a toString method and, finally, the equals method (which I will not test).

+#### Methods

+This is the Number's methods with their behaviour:

+##### Add

+Add a given Number to the current Number.

+The argument `toAdd` is the number to add.
+It must be not null.
+If toAdd.number is null, the function will add 0 to the current one.
+If this.number is null, the function will set it to toAdd.number.

+Add() returns the current instance after the addition.

+The method can throw an IllegalArgumentException exception if toAdd is null.

+##### Subtract

+Subtract a given Number to the current Number.

+The argument toSubtract is the number to subtract.
+It must be not null.
+If toSubtract.number is null, the function will subtract 0 to the current one.
+If this.number is null, the function will set it to -(toSubtract.number).

+The method returns the current instance after the subtraction.

+It can throw an IllegalArgumentException exception if toSubtract is null.

+##### Multiply

+Multiply a given Number to the current Number.

+The argument toMultiply is the Number to multiply.
+If toMultiply.number is null, the function will multiply this.number by 1.
+If this.number is null, the function will set it to toMultiply.number

+Multiply() returns the current instance after the multiplication.

+The method will throw an IllegalArgumentException exception if toMultiply is null.

+##### Divide

+Divide the current Number by the given one.

+The argument divider is the Number to use to divide the current one.
+If divider.number is null, the function will divide this.number by 1.
+If this.number is null, the function will set it to 1.

+The method returns the current instance after the division.

+Divide() can throw an IllegalArgumentException exception if divider is null or if divier.number is equals to 0 (impossible case).

 ---